cappuccino/cappuccino.org/source/learn/cucapp.html.markdown

     :::bash
     cucapp -p path/to/AdvancedHelloWorld/

-Once done you should see the folder features in AdvancedHelloWorld.
+Once done you should see the folder `features` in AdvancedHelloWorld.

 #### Create the test

-First, for this test we need to make few modifications in the `AppController`.
+First, for this test we need to make a few modifications in the `AppController`.
 We need to import the category `CPResponder+CuCapp.j` and set a `cucappIdentifier` to the `CPTextField`.
-This allows us to have an unique identifier for our `CPTextFields`.
+This allows us to have a unique identifier for `CPTextFields`.

     :::objj
     /*